 The dropper is good for building strength in a child’s hand and aids in fine motor skills.
 You can also just pour the vinegar with the cup.
 It looks so festive and colorful!

 The candy canes basically dissolved!
-And of course the colors turned dark from mixing with each other.
 Troy picked up a candy cane and it broke in half.
 He still thought it would be fun to draw some shapes in the mixture though!
 And if you wait long enough, they will completely disappear!